bennn/typed-racket/rfcs/text/0003-shallow-optional-semantics.md

 Because of this Deep-types guarantee (called "complete monitoring" in the papers), TR can blame one _correct_ source-code boundary when a check fails.
-The boundary is correct in the sense that something is definitely wrong: either the untyped code produced a bad value, or typed code has a bad expectation.
+The boundary is correct in the sense that something is definitely wrong here: either the untyped code produced a bad value, or typed code has a bad expectation.

-Shallow types cannot always blame a single boundary because they don't always fully guard a boundary.
+Shallow types cannot always blame a single boundary because they rarely check a boundary completely.
 Let's go back to lists; here is a typed function that looks at part of a list and passes it on:

   ```